Regulate. Relate. Reason.

 The Science Behind the Sequence

-In What Happened to You, Dr. Bruce Perry writes:
+In the book What Happened to You?, Dr. Bruce Perry writes:

 “Without some degree of regulation, it is difficult to connect with another person, and without connection, there is minimal reasoning.”